silvafilipeuk/aoe2de-ranked-ladder-generator/README.md

 -   makeRanking(leaderboard_id) - Call the function passing the ID of the leaderboard you want to generate the ranking.
 3 - RM 1v1 / 4 - Team RM (Default 3)

 -   makeRanking() returns a promise...
-When resolved returns an array of objects {nickname: XXX, elo: 1111}
+When resolved returns an array of objects...

+- Return value: Array of Objects = { nickname: XXX, elo: 1111, rankPos: #1234, winrate: "50% winrate" }

 ## Example of usage: